The rules for sponsorship have changed.

 Royal Enclosure Car Park Rules & Regulations

-Car Parks 1, 2 and 7 are solely for use by Royal Enclosure Members and their guests during Royal Ascot.
+Car Parks One, Two and Seven are solely for use by Royal Enclosure Members and their guests during Royal Ascot.

-Car Parks 1, 2 and 7 are for cars only.
-Ascot Racecourse Limited is unable to accommodate mini buses or oversized or commercial vehicles.
+Car Parks One, Two and Seven are for cars only.
+We are unable to accommodate mini buses or oversized or commercial vehicles within the allocated berths.

-Please note that, without the appropriate passes displayed, cars will not be allowed into the Car Parks.
-Car Park passes remain the property of Ascot Racecourse Limited.
+Please note that without the appropriate car park label displayed, cars will not be allowed into the Car Parks.
+Car Park labels remain the property of Ascot Racecourse Limited.

 Cars must be parked strictly in their berth confines and not overlap into neighbouring berths.